popphp/docs/getting_started/services.rst

         $services->setService('foo', 'MyApp\SomeService');
     }

-The ``isLoaded`` method determines if the service has been set and already previously loaded:
+The ``isLoaded`` method determines if the service has been set and previously called:

 .. code-block:: php